iljapapilloud/fitoride/README.md

 The application can be used for women and men aged 15 and over.

-The application works for the following platforms:
+The application works with the following platforms:

 **Windows 32 bit**: Fitorid-Windows-32bit.zip (unzip and install the exe file)